 - Lloyd, Mark Frazier.
 "Historical Notes and a Timeline for the Dornsife Center for Neighborhood Partnerships of Drexel University at 3509 Spring Garden Street."
 Draft.
 May 2013. - Preservation Alliance of Greater Philadelphia.
 How to Nominate an Individual Building, Structure, Site or Object to the Philadelphia Register of Historic Places.
-2007. http://www.preservationalliance.com/publications/Phila_Nominations_Onl ine.pdf.
+December 2021.